shyjal/python-Issuu-to-jpg/README.md

 # python-Issuu-to-jpg
-A simple python console app for downloading documents from www.issuu.com and saving them locally as image files.
+A simple python console app for downloading documents from www.issuu.com and saving them locally as image files using embed id.

 ### Library Used
 - BeautifulSoup